harshitha-balaji/acoustic-activity-engine/README.md

 Greedy matching picks the best local pair at each step, which can steal an observation from a better-fitting entity further down the cost matrix.
 Linear sum assignment minimises the global cost across all simultaneous pairings in a single pass, producing consistently lower total mismatch — especially important when two speakers have similar MFCC profiles.

 **Why config-driven?**
 Hardcoded acoustic thresholds make adaptation impossible across recording environments.
-Externalising profiles means the same tracking engine handles a meeting and a serene wildlife recording without touching a line of engine logic.
+Externalising profiles means the same tracking engine handles a meeting and a wildlife recording without touching a line of engine logic.
 ---

 ## Roadmap

 - [ ] Swap pitch estimator for `CREPE` neural F0 model for higher accuracy on degraded audio
 - [ ] Real-time streaming mode using `sounddevice` for live microphone input
-- [ ] Per-entity transcript alignment via Whisper timestamps
+- [ ] Per-entity transcript alignment via `Whisper` timestamps
 - [ ] Overlap detection for simultaneous multi-speaker frames
 - [ ] Export to RTTM diarisation format for benchmarking against standard datasets